neowinx/vadoma/README.md

 - **sharepoint.username** : The username for basic authentication on your sharepoint
 - **sharepoint.password** : The password for basic authentication on your sharepoint
 - **sharepoint.list** : The name of the sharepoint list you want to import
-- **elastic.url** : The url of your elasticsearch endpoint to use for the import (must include the index and type)
+- **elastic.url** : The url of your elasticsearch endpoint to use for the import
+- **elastic.index** : The name of the index in the elastisearch to use
 - **elastic.username** : The username of your elasticsearch for authentication
 - **elastic.password** : The password of your elasticsearch for authentication
 - **stash.fields** : Used for the `stash` mode.
 The Datetime fields separated by commas used to check for new items in the list
 - **stash.timeout** : Used for the `stash` mode.
 The time used for the interval to check for new items in the list
+- **mappingData** : Used when the **recreate** option is passed as argument.
+Apply this mappingData to the index after the recreation.
+Here you can add personalized attributes if needed

 ### Environment variables